solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         table_reserved_space_GB desc
     ```

-3. Analyze the results:

     ![Data type selection impact on table storage](./media/lab4_data_type_selection.png)

 There are two important conclusions to draw here:
     - In the case of `HEAP` tables, the storage impact of using `BIGINT` instead of `SMALLINT`(for `ProductId`) and `TINYINT` (for `QUANTITY`) is almost 1 GB (0.8941 GB).
 We're talking here about only two columns and a moderate number of rows (2.9 billion).
     - Even in the case of `CLUSTERED COLUMNSTORE` tables, where compression will offset some of the differences, there is still a difference of 12.7 MB.

-Minimizing the size of data types shortens the row length, which leads to better query performance.
-Use the smallest data type that works for your data:

-- Avoid defining character columns with a large default length.
-For example, if the longest value is 25 characters, then define your column as VARCHAR(25).
-- Avoid using [NVARCHAR][NVARCHAR] when you only need VARCHAR.
-- When possible, use NVARCHAR(4000) or VARCHAR(8000) instead of NVARCHAR(MAX) or VARCHAR(MAX).

->**Note**
->
->If you are using PolyBase external tables to load your SQL pool tables, the defined length of the table row cannot exceed 1 MB.
+>**Note**: If you are using PolyBase external tables to load your SQL pool tables, the defined length of the table row cannot exceed 1 MB.
 When a row with variable-length data exceeds 1 MB, you can load the row with BCP, but not with PolyBase.

 ## 3.9.
 Avoid extensive logging

-Avoid extensive logging

-Explore rules for minimally logged operations
+SQL Pools commit changes through the use of transaction logs, this guarantees that the write operation of the data to the source but also introduces overhead in the system.
+This impact can be minimized by writing transactionally efficient code.
+One way to approach this issue is by using minimally logged operations.
+The difference is, fully logged operations utilize the transaction log for every single row affected, whereas minimally logged operations keep track of extent allocations and meta-data changes only.
+This translates to minimal logging tracks only the information necessary to roll back a transaction after a rollback.
+This results in less information tracked in the tranaction log, better performance, and less space consumption.

 The following operations are capable of being minimally logged: